AndyMic03/Polaris/SETUP.md

 milestone names.
 Each subsequent row represents a different team, containing the challenges specific to that game.

 It's crucial that these names exactly match the names used in `textHints.csv` and `imageHints.csv`.

+### Checklist

+Create a CSV file named `checklist.csv` in the `game` folder.

+This file contains a list of non-location specific challenges that participants can complete throughout the game.
+Each row in the CSV represents a different challenge.

+> **_NOTE:_** All the above files are optional.
+The game only requires one of the following files to be present:
+`textHints.csv`, `imageHints.csv`, `textChallenges.csv`.

 ## Table Structure